 When choosing the vendors for your wedding day, it’s essential to find people you feel comfortable with and trust.
 And it’s especially important when it comes to choosing a wedding photographer!
-One of the the best ways to get comfortable is to meet and talk with them, so here’s 7 questions for your wedding photographer.
+One of the the best ways to get comfortable is to meet and talk with them, so here’s the 7 Best Questions to ask a Wedding Photographer.

 Unlike the rest of your vendors, your photographer will be with you all day during intimate times, capturing personal memories you’ll look back on for the rest of your life.
 Your photos will be more meaningful if you feel comfortable with and trust that person.

 As you’re interviewing potential wedding photographers, consider more than your budget.
 Talk about their philosophy, their style and the quality of their images and whether their personality would be a good fit for you and your wedding day.
 Not sure what to ask?
-Check out these seven essential questions to help get you started!
+Check out 7 Best Questions to ask a Wedding Photographer to help get you started!